ritaaktay/menu/design.md

 As a customer
 So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered.

-Fair warning: if you push your Twilio API Key to a public Github repository, anyone will be able to see and use it.
-What are the security implications of that?
-How will you keep that information out of your repository?